 All academies in a MAT are governed by one trust and a single Board of Trustees.
 The Board of Trustees is responsible for decisions relating to how each academy is run, from the curriculum to staffing.
 The MAT will establish an advisory board for each of its academies, to which it can delegate some of its functions.
 The MAT remains accountable for these functions.
 Within Salisbury Plain Academies every school will have an Academy Advisory Board made up of representatives from the school, the trust, the parents and the community to respond to the context, needs and resources of its school community and its connections to the wider world.
-The steering group is currently planning how the governance model will work.
 A core principle of the Salisbury Plain Academies model is the assumption of strength in centralised governance and support, alongside local empowerment for culture, ethos and community engagement.

 GOVERNANCE OF THE ACADEMY TRUST